Shopify/pitchfork/docs/REFORKING.md

 105       \_ pitchfork (gen:1) mold
 ```

-Again, while the mold was forked from a worker, it becomes a child of the master process.
+Again, while the mold was forked from a worker, it becomes a child of the monitor process.
 We'll see how does that work [later](#forking-sibling-processes).

 When that new mold is ready, `pitchfork` terminates the old mold and starts a slow rollout of older workers and replace them with fresh workers